arjun-satish90/arjun-satish90.github.io/_posts/2018-08-11-the-most-important-part-of-a-data-science-project-is-writing-a-blog-post.md

-* * *
+---
+published: false
+title: "The Most Important Part of a Data Science Project is Writing a Blog\_Post"
+---

 ![](https://cdn-images-1.medium.com/max/2000/1*pf5z3J7L7QX3it_LFVf4DQ.jpeg)

-# The most important part of a data science project is writing a blog post

 ## Writing creates opportunities, gives you critical communication practice, and makes you a better data scientist through feedback